Paremiology

 Paremiology (from Greek παροιμία (paroimía) 'proverb, maxim, saw') is the collection and study of paroemias (proverbs).
-It is a subfield of both philology and linguistics.
+It is a subfield of philology, folkloristics, and linguistics.

 History

 Paremiology can be dated back as far as Aristotle.
 Paremiography, on the other hand, is the collection of proverbs.
 The proverb scholar Wolfgang Mieder defines the term proverb as follows:

 Categorization

 As well as actual proverbs, the following may be considered proverbial phrases: